A Trusted Friend in a Complicated World

 Steven Universe (2013–2019)

 Created by Rebecca Sugar, this children’s cartoon features a catalog of adorable songs about emotional regulation and growing up.
-The gang of mythical beings, called the Crystal Gems, helps this kids’ TV show create a world that celebrates femininity, gender fluidity, and queerness.
+The gang of mythical beings, called the Crystal Gems, helps this kids’ TV show create a world that celebrates femininity, gender fluidity and queerness.

 Love, Victor (2020–2022)

-A spin-off of the 2018 film Love, Simon, this gay TV show follows a family uprooted from Texas to attend high school in Atlanta.
-The second season in particular addresses with nuance the ramifications of Victor’s coming out and how he, a masculine-of-center cis gay man, fits within broader queer spaces as well as what it means to be an LGBTQ ally.
+A spinoff of the 2018 film Love, Simon, this gay TV show follows a family uprooted from Texas to attend high school in Atlanta.
+The second season, in particular, addresses with nuance the ramifications of Victor’s coming out and how he, a masculine-of-center cis gay man, fits within broader queer spaces, as well as what it means to be an LGBTQ ally.

 Available on: Hulu